jeffwt3k/100-days-of-code/log.md

 **Thoughts:** Nervous.
 Don't know that I can commit a full hour every day to coding.
 Time will tell!

 **Link to work:** Rediscovered this bit that I made the first time I started FreeCodeCamp: (https://codepen.io/jeffwt3k/pen/WoqQMx)

+### Day 1: Tuesday, May 8, 2018

+Today I took the CSS that I had created for my webpage and scrapped most of it - it was a disorganized mess, and I can do better.

+It is part of a concept I'm trying for my portfolio (not yet published).
+Essentially, I want to practice my CSS and HTML skills and show them off throught the creation of my own "CSS Zen Garden."
+The first iteration, I've decided, will be one in which I style the base HTML of my portfolio with a CSS style sheet that only uses elements and pseudo-elements as targets for styling (no IDs or classes!)
+I hope this will help me to develop a thorough understanding of the ways in which I can use selector combinations to target specific bits.

+**Today's Progress**: Re-worked part of the CSS to create the header and parallax imagery on the site.

+**Thoughts:** Feelin' good!

+**Link to work:** N/A (on my compy!)